garywongkai/tp/docs/UserGuide.md

 Expected success outcome:
 ```
-Contact is updated!
+Edited Person: …
 ```

 Expected failure outcome:
 ```
-Values not accepted.
+Phone numbers should only contain numbers, and it should be at 8 digits long and starts with either 6, 8 or 9
 ```
 OR
 ```
-Contact not found in address book
+The person index provided is invalid.
 ```

 Potential Errors:
 * [if applicable] Phone number format is wrong (i.e. not a Singapore number)
 * [if applicable] Email format is wrong (i.e. no @)
 * [if applicable] Address format is wrong
+* [if applicable] Tag format is wrong
+* [if applicable] Interest format is wrong
-* An existing contact with same name and phone number is found in address book
+* An existing contact with same name, phone number and is found in address book

 ### Locating persons by name : `find`